AzureMarker/shaku/README.md

 Minimum supported version: 1.38.0

+## Project Status
+The foundation of shaku's API is in place, and now the focus is to mature the project based on user feedback.
+I ([@Mcat12]) am active in the project, but I do not have many major changes of my own planned for the future.
+Most of the future changes will be based on user feedback.

 ## Acknowledgements
 This library started off as "he_di" (later renamed to "shaku") under the guidance of [@bgbahoue] and [@U007D].
 Their work inspired the current maintainer